-(in Thousands of Nok) Carryin ng value Fair \ Value 31 December 2018 31 December 2017 31 December 2018 31 December 2017 Loans to group companies (EMTN Program) 800,000 800,000 911,360 952,859 Total NOK 800,000 800,000 911,360 952,859 101 10011111 TOUR TOUR PORT OF THE PROPERTY
+(in Thousands of Nok) Carryle Fair Value 31 December 2019 31 December 2018 31 December 2019 31 December 2018 Loans to shareholder (EMTN Program) 800,000 800,000 886,167 911,360 Total NOK 800,000 800,000 886,167 911,360

 The fair value of the non-current loans to the shareholder is estimated using the discounted cash-flows over the remaining terms of such.
 The discount rates for intercompany loans corresponding to non-traded related loans were determined based on the cost of borrowings in Euros of Naturgy Energy group, adjusted by the additional spread stipulated in the intercompany loan.
-The average effective interest rate for those loans during the year has been 2.902% (2017: 2.939%).
+The average effective interest rate for those loans during the year has been 2.555% (2018 2.902%).
 The discount rates for the loans to the shareholder corresponding to the EMTN program not including the Subordinated perpetual debentures have been determined considering the fair market value of the corresponding bonds issued by the Company, adjusted by the additional spread stipulated in the intercompany loan.
-The average annual interest rate for those loans during the year has been 2.580% (2017: 2.700%).
+The average annual interest rate for those loans during the Subordinated perpetual debentures have been determined considering the fair market value of the corresponding bonds issued by the Company, adjusted by the additional spread stipulated in the intercompany loan.
+The average annual interest rate for those loans during the year has been 2.177% (2018 2.580%).